Many people may ask, “What is computer forensics?”

 Computer Forensics (now known as Digital Forensics to reflect all things digital, not just computers) is the science of extracting electronic information, both visible and invisible, from digital devices and using it as evidence–whether in civil litigation, criminal investigations, internal investigations or anytime evidence is needed to prove a fact.
 With the ubiquitous nature of digital devices both in the workplace and at home, it’s little wonder why so much of today’s “evidence” is found in digital form.
 In fact, it’s been long established that well over 93% of corporate communication is conducted electronically.
 Studies have shown that more than 30% of that is NEVER printed…and it’s on pace to grow even higher.

-While many companies perform Digital Forensic services as part of a wide array of services, Vestige focuses specifically on Digital Forensics and how the information garnered from a digital device can be used in litigation.
+While many companies perform digital investigation services as part of a wide array of services, Vestige focuses specifically on Digital Forensics and how the information garnered from a digital device can be used in litigation.
 Our Computer Analysis Teams (CATs) consist of forensically-trained IT Professionals who have a deep understanding and appreciation for the unique requirements of the legal industry.
 This provides our clients with the best of both worlds when it comes to Computer Forensic analysis.
 While courts routinely accept the introduction of electronic evidence, it is still a new and often misunderstood process.
 Vestige’s highly-trained Forensic Analysts know how to navigate the legal system, are experts at retrieving information and understand how to get the electronic evidence admitted in court.

 Our techniques are cutting-edge and withstand the scrutiny of a Daubert-Frye legal analysis.
 This unique combination not only ensures high levels of success in finding evidence, but that evidence will be admissible in a Daubert test.
 Moreover, if the evidence exists, Vestige finds it.